 Kung Fu Panda 3 begins with Po no longer a clumsy apprentice, but a formidable warrior in search of his true self.

 A villain named Kai defeats Master Oogway in the Spirit Realm and turns the aged tortoise into a jade charm.
-From Oogway, Kai also learns of the Dragon Warrior and is determined to defeat Po too.
-In the actual world, Po meets his biological father, Li Shan, and bonds with him, much to the jealousy of Mr. Ping, Po’s adoptive father.
-After the valley is attacked by jade zombies, Po realises the danger posed by Kai and understands he must master the secret art of Chi in order to defeat Kai.
+From Oogway, Kai also learns of the Dragon Warrior and is determined to defeat Po as well.
+In the actual world, Po meets his biological father, Li Shan, and bonds with him, much to the distress of Mr. Ping, Po’s adoptive father.
+After the valley is attacked by jade zombies, Po realises the danger posed by Kai and understands he must master the secret art of Chi to defeat Kai.
 To do so, he travels with Li Shan to a hidden village of pandas.
 Turns out, it was pandas who first imparted the art of Chi to Oogway and Kai many, many years ago.

 The same formula is largely applied to Kung Fu Panda 3.
 Yet, somehow, it no longer appeals as much.
 Perhaps it’s because of the incessant lazy panda jokes, which are no longer charming or even believable, given Po is very much the equal of Shifu and the Furious Five.
 Or maybe it’s the bland antagonist, who has no other ambition other than to conquer the kung fu world.